Mubelotix/tewta/README.md

 The end goal is to achieve a fully functional distributed clone of Twitter.

+## Design

+P2pnet is like a traditional social network, except user profiles are not stored on a centralized server (nor on federated servers).
+Instead, each user distributes his own profile and helps distribute the profile of his friends.
+Thus, following someone does not only mean subscribing to their actions but also means that you publicly support their content and participate in its broadcasting.
+As on Twitter, users will see content from people they follow, content their friends like, reply and share.

+_Note that all these behavior choices are specific to this particular implementation, and the network could very well have clients acting differently._

+## Moderation

+Content on p2pnet is censorship-resistant, and cannot be moderated.
+However, as said above, users **only** see content from people they trust, and from people trusted by the people they directly trust.
+Thus, thanks to the great control on content sources, malicious users and bad content will not reach users that wish to stay away.

 ## Non-goals

 - Care about NAT traversal.
 Users gotta have to fix their shitty network settings.*